INSImaging/insimaging.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Institute of Natural Sciences, Shanghai Jiao Tong University
+subtitle: <a href='#'>Affiliation</a> Institute of Natural Sciences, Shanghai Jiao Tong University

 profile:
   align: right